mynew4/cmangos-docs-wiki/WorldDB_structure/creature_template_tbc.md

 NPC Stats Refers To: (Health/Mana/Damage/Armor).

-In WOTLK and CATA There Are 4 Possible NPC Classes Available For Creatures:
+In WOTLK and CATA There Are 4 Possible NPC Classes Available For Creatures:<br>
 (Class: 1,2,4,8)

-In Classic and TBC There Are 3 Possible NPC Classes Available For Creatures:
+In Classic and TBC There Are 3 Possible NPC Classes Available For Creatures:<br>
 (Class: 1,2,8)

 | ID             | Name |